shakhaout/cifar10_classification/README.md

 To see the other cross validation confusion matrix see this file, [Classification report AutoEncoder CNN model](https://github.com/shakhaout/cifar10_classification/blob/main/checkpoints/AutoEncoder_classification_report.txt)

+Here instead of using the whole encoder part as feature extractor, I have used first 7 layers of the encoder part.
+This model performs slightly better than the CNN model(model 1)

 ## 4. AutoEncoder Pretrained CNN Classification
 ### Architecture